TanmoySG/wunderDB/README.md

     Action - <kbd>create-collection</kbd> - Used for creating Collections.

+    Payloads:
-    Payloads - <kbd>database</kbd> - Name of Database where Collection is to be created
+    - <kbd>database</kbd> - Name of Database where Collection is to be created
     - <kbd>name</kbd> - Select Name of Collection to be created<br/>
     - <kbd>schema</kbd> - The specification of the Structure of the Collection i.e. the Headers/Titles of data and its type<br/>

     ```
     {